Auto union rejects wage offers from Detroit companies with strike deadline 6 days away

 On Friday, Stellantis, formerly Fiat Chrysler, made its first counteroffer to the union’s demands with a bigger pay raise than offers from Ford and General Motors.
 Stellantis offered wage increases in each year of a new four-year contract totaling 14.5%.

-Ford’s counterproposal offered 9% raises over four years, but it also included lump sum payments, while GM’s offered 10% plus lump sums.
+Ford increased its offer from 9% to 10% raises over four years, but it also included lump sum payments, while GM’s offered 10% plus lump sums.
 All three companies offered additional lump sum payments to cover inflation.

 The wage increases would be for most workers, said Mark Stewart, chief operating officer of Stellantis North America, said in a letter to employees.